 In a word, whichever kind of coffee you prefer, the Melitta Molino 1019-01 will make grinding the beans a breeze.
 And for low costs.

 What Is a Burr Grinder?

 Grinding coffee beans yourself instead of buying pre-ground packages means, of course, more efforts and at a certain point in time, more money spent.
-However, if you truly love coffee, you probably know how hard it is to make a restaurant-worthy cup at home with pre-ground brands.
-The reason for that is oxidation: smaller particles of already ground beans have more of their surface "touching" the air and since the flavour is volatile, it disappears quite quickly.
-Beans keep it inside for longer, therefore, to have a fresh and full of flavour cup of coffee, you need to make it from freshly ground beans.
+However, if you truly love coffee, you probably know how hard making a restaurant-worthy cup at home with pre-ground brands can be.
+This is because of oxidation: smaller particles of already ground beans have more of their surface "touching" the air and since the flavour is volatile, it disappears quite quickly.
+Beans keep it inside for longer, therefore, in order to have a fresh and full of flavour cup of coffee, you need to make it from freshly ground beans.
 That's why you need your own grinder.
-And if you want a luxurious experience with brewing coffee, go for a burr grinder, they are generally more expensive than blade ones but the results are on a completely different level.
+And if you want a luxurious experience with brewing coffee, go for a burr grinder, they are generally more expensive than blade ones but the results are on a completely different level, too.

-Burr grinders are a type of coffee grinders that operate using two burrs, one rotating against the other (which is stationary) and grinding the beans.
+Burr grinders are a type of coffee grinder that operates using two burrs, one rotating against the other (which is stationary) and grinding beans.
 Kind of like the mills work, making flour out of the grains.
-Compared to blade grinders, burr models produce more uniform results and are more adjustable, easier to control, allowing you to set the coarseness to make anything from French press to Espresso-ready powder.
+Compared to blade grinders, burr models produce more uniform results, are more adjustable and easier to control, allowing you to set the coarseness to make anything from French press to Espresso-ready powder.
 This flexibility is what has earned them the acclaim among baristas and general public coffee lovers alike.
 If you love coffee, get yourself one of the best burr coffee grinders reviewed on this page.
 And to enhance the taste of your coffee, we recommend you to get a milk frother.
 It won't take much space in your kitchen but allow you to enjoy creamy lattes and cappuccinos.

 What Features to Compare